Skip to main content

 Participate in the pilot at no cost.

-Fannie Mae will cover the cost of one year of Positive Rent Payment services via one of the three designated vendors.
+Fannie Mae will cover the cost of one year of Positive Rent Payment reporting services via one of the three designated vendors.
 To simplify the process, Fannie Mae will pay the vendor directly.
-The pilot runs through December 2024.
+The pilot ended June 30, 2025.

 Reporting rent may increase timely rent payments.